qteatime/kate/docs/source/dev/manual/web/basics.rst

 When Kate loads the web page described by the cartridge as the game's entry point it needs to do two things:

-* Make sure the page has access to all :doc:`Kate APIs </dev/manual/api/index>`.
+* Make sure the page has access to all :doc:`Kate Runtime APIs </dev/manual/api/index>`.
 If we don't do this then players wouldn't even be able to interact with the game, because the cartridge's screen never gets "real" focus.